DaliaO15/DaliaO15.github.io/_pages/mywork-page.md

 feature_row:
   - image_path: /assets/img/handwrittenletter.jpg
     alt: "Project 1"
-    title: "Automatic Reading of Handwritten Historical Letters"
+    title: "Automatic Reading of Handwritten Letters"
     excerpt: "This is a project in collaboration with the University Library, focusing on historical text analysis.
 It has four main parts: handwritten text recognition, translation (from 1700s Swedish to English), summarization, and NER.
 To tackle this, I’m using a mix of computer vision and language models.
     "
   - image_path: /assets/img/mypythoncourse.jpg
     alt: "Project 2"
     title: "My Python Programming Lifelong Learning Course"
     excerpt: "A collaborative project with Uppsala University and WASP-ED.
 The course is designed to help students learn how to use Python libraries effectively.
-I decided to focus on libraries for scientific programming and data analysis, giving students practical tools to work with real-world data."
+I decided to focus on libraries for scientific programming and data analysis, giving students practical tools to work with real-world data.
+The fifth round of the course started this March!"
   - image_path: /assets/img/example_plot.png
     alt: "Project 3"
     title: "VKontakte Scraper"